-During pregnancy you will be given the opportunity to learn about your feeding choices.
-This will include the value and benefits of skin contact, closeness and comfort and responding to your baby’s needs.
+During pregnancy you will be given the opportunity to talk about feeding your baby.
+This will include the benefits of breastfeeding for baby and for you, the value of skin contact, closeness, comfort and responding to your baby’s needs.

 Translate this page: